-Given the tumultuous year, we have had, filled with pay cuts and job losses, having a personal brand has never been more important.
-Whether you’re searching for your first job or hoping to get a better one, looking for a promotion, changing careers, or growing an extensive network, building a personal brand can help you achieve your goals.
+Given the tumultuous last two years that we’ve been through, filled with pay cuts and job losses, having a personal brand has never been more important.
+It doesn’t matter whether you’re searching for your first job or hoping to get a better one, looking for a promotion, changing careers, or growing an extensive network.
+In all these cases, building a personal brand can help you achieve your goals.

 Before 2020, there was a slow rise of digital nomads, freelancers, and contract workers.
-By 2020 and due to the COVID-19 pandemic, about 43% of the US workforce was made up of those individuals.
+After 2020, due to the COVID-19 pandemic and the resulting economic decline, these people made up about 43% of the US workforce.
 Since so many people are now working digitally, having a solid personal brand can help you gain clients and get paid more for your talents.
 As mentioned previously, a personal brand summarizes who a person is and what skills they have.
 This information can help you establish your credibility and trustworthiness.

-Even when you are not consciously projecting your brand.
-The people around you experience you as a “package” of traits and capabilities.
-And, like it or not, these people are making decisions based on this impression.
-Those decisions can include whether or not to hire you, ask you to dinner, promote you, among other considerations.
-At the end of the day, if your reputation does not accurately reflect your genuine brand.
-You are likely to miss opportunities or get taken advantage of.
+Even when you are not consciously projecting your brand, the people around you experience you as a “package” of traits and capabilities.
+Like it or not, these people make decisions based on this impression.
+Those decisions can include whether or not to hire you, ask you to dinner, or promote you.
+At the end of the day, if your reputation does not accurately reflect your genuine brand, you are likely to miss opportunities or get taken advantage of.

 1) Figure out who you are

-While the answers to those questions may change over time.
-This is perfectly normal since your personal brand evolves as you grow.
-Additionally, if you do not know how to answer the questions, you can ask loved ones, coworkers, and friends for their input.
-Sometimes it can be a good idea to consult others even if you are confident with your answers.
+The answers to those questions may change over time.
+Even so, this is perfectly normal since your personal brand evolves as you grow.
+Additionally, you do not have to know how to answer all of these questions.
+You can ask loved ones, coworkers, and friends for their input.
+Sometimes it can be a good idea to consult others even if you are confident in your answers.
 Those people may see you more clearly than you see yourself, thus helping you build a more “holistic” image of yourself.
-Once you are aware of the different parts of yourself.
-You can begin creating an image that aligns with your answers.
-This image will, in turn, attract like-minded people driven by the same things that drive you and people who can see your value.
+Once you are aware of the different parts of yourself, you can begin creating an image that aligns with your answers.
+This image will, in turn, attract like-minded people driven by the same things that drive you and help these people to see your value clearly.

-Along with figuring out who you are, you also need to decide and prioritize your values and passions.
+In addition to figuring out who you are, you also need to identify your values and passions.
 Values are the things that you believe are important.
-At its core, values are what defines a person and determine their priorities.
-While each individual’s values are different, including family, friends, honesty, community and ambition, they are what a person generally relies on when faced with difficult decisions.
+At their core, values define a person and determine their priorities.
+While each individual’s values are different, they are what a person generally relies on when faced with difficult decisions.
 Values also play a huge role in business, for example when you are searching for a new job.
 After all, when a candidate’s values align with that of the company they are looking to get employed in, they are more likely to get hired.

-Determining their passions is the next thing you need to figure out when building your personal brand.
-Your passions showcase the ways that you enjoy spending your time.
+Determining your passions is the next thing you need to do when building your personal brand.
+Your passions showcase the ways in which you enjoy spending your time.
 A common mistake that people make is assuming that their current job is their passion.
-While this could most certainly be the case, you need to make sure that you don’t just automatically accept it as your passion without genuinely reflecting on it.
-To build a personal brand, you must first identify their personal and professional passions.
-Examples include – but are not limited to – technology, accounting, and graphic design to kayaking, family, and golfing.
+While this could most certainly be the case, you need to make sure that you don’t just automatically accept it as your passion without genuinely reflecting upon it.
+In order to build a personal brand, you must first identify your personal and professional passions.
+Examples include – but are not limited to – technology, accounting, graphic design, kayaking, family, and golfing.
 Values and passions are what help you determine where you want to be in the future.

 2) Determine your unique value proposition

-Sometimes, it can be challenging to turn strengths into a value proposition.
-If that is the case, there are a few ways that you can better uncover what truly sets you apart.
-Firstly, you need to make their answers more specific.
+Sometimes it can be challenging to turn strengths into a value proposition.
+If this is the case, there are a few ways that you can uncover what truly sets you apart.
+Firstly, you need to make your answers more specific.
 Generally, when people go into job interviews, the three qualities they will list about themselves are “hard-working, detail-oriented, and can get along with others.”
 So, to set yourself apart from others, you need to think about specific situations where your hard work or people skills have paid off.
-You then need to narrow down what aspects of your personality came together to make these situations a success.
-Also, while it is excellent to know your strengths, it is not helpful if you do not apply them.
+You then need to narrow down what aspects of your personality come together to make these situations a success.
+After all, while it is excellent to know your strengths, it is not helpful if you do not apply them.

 Last but not least, you need to talk about your personality.
 While hard work is a strength, not all people who work hard are equally friendly, outgoing, and work well with others.
 This is why discussing your personality traits along with your skills will further help you to differentiate yourself from others.